-As we age, it is common to find that we are not as limber as we once were.
+As we age it is common to find that we are not as limber as we once were.
 Elbows and knees become prone to soreness and other problems.
-According to Ayurveda, this reflects the natural increase in Vata dosha as we age.
+According to Ayurveda, this reflects the natural increase in Vata dosha in the later stage of life.
 As Vata increases, Vata disorders can make the joints drier and stiffer.
 If we have a build up of ama (toxins that result from poor digestion) in the body, the combination of Vata and ama can lead to condition such as arthritis, stiffness and pain.

 Daily Oil Massage

 To counteract the increasing accumulation of Vata in the body, Ayurveda recommends daily sesame oil massage.
 Before you bathe in the morning, massage the joints with warm sesame oil using a circular motion.
 Follow this by applying three to five minutes of moist heat to the joints.